-Who is dependant on the Workmen Compensation Insurance
+Who is Dependant on the Workmen Compensation Insurance

-The dependant on labour insurance includes:
+The dependants on labour insurance includes:

-- a widow or a widowed mother, a minor legitimate son, an unmarried legitimate daughter; if,
+A widow or a widowed mother, a minor legitimate son, an unmarried legitimate daughter; if

-- wholly or partially dependent on the earnings of the workman when the death occurred, a son or a daughter who attained the age of 18 years and who is infirm;
+- Wholly or partially dependent on the earnings of the workman when the death occurred, a son or a daughter who attained the age of 18 years, and who is infirm;

-- the worker was entirely or partially reliant on his or her wages at the time of death,
+- The worker was entirely or partially reliant on his or her wages at the time of death,

-- a widower,
+- A widower,

-- an unmarried illegitimate daughter, a minor illegitimate son, or a legitimate or illegitimate daughter if married and a minor, or a widowed minor,
+- An unmarried illegitimate daughter, a minor illegitimate son, or a legitimate or illegitimate daughter if married and a minor, or a widowed minor,

-- a parent other than a widowed mother,
+- A parent other than a widowed mother,

-- a widowed daughter-in-law,
+- A widowed daughter-in-law,

-- an unmarried sister or a minor brother or a widowed sister if a minor,
+- An unmarried sister or a minor brother or a widowed sister if a minor,

-- a minor child of a predeceased daughter where none parents of the child are alive, or
+- A minor child of a predeceased daughter where none parents of the child are alive, or

-- a minor child of a predeceased son,
+- A minor child of a predeceased son,

-- a paternal grandparent if no parent of the workman is alive
+- A paternal grandparent if no parent of the workman is alive

 Exclusions in Workmen Compensation Insurance Policy

-Major Exclusions of Workmen Compensation Insurance Policy
+Major Exclusions of Workmen Compensation Insurance Policy (WCP)

-Injuries incurred in war and invasion
+Injuries in the course of action during war and invasion

 Injury due to terrorist activity in the office premises